qlik-oss/core-assisted-prescription/docs/logging.md

 # Logging

-All services developed by Qlik will follow a pattern there all logging is sent to `stdout` and the format of the log message will be in JSON.
+All services developed by Qlik will follow a pattern where all logging is sent to `stdout` and the format of the log message will be in JSON.

 This allows you to pick up logs either by CLI
 `docker logs <container id>` or use a log driver such as gelf to forward all logging to a service.
 This use case has a logstash service that transforms the log messages (if needed) and adds it to a elastic search database.
 All messages can then be searched and visualized by kibana.